Virginia Norwood, a pioneer in satellite land imaging, dies at age 96

 In the 1960s, a decade after becoming the first woman to work on Hughes Aircraft Co.'s technical staff, Norwood was part of an advanced design group at Hughes that worked on a NASA contract to create a spaceborne scanner.
 NASA was interested in getting multispectral images of the Earth from space, meaning images made from of a variety of different wavelengths, both visible and invisible.

 Norwood went to the in-house inventor, S.D.
 "Webb" Howe, to create a scanner that could move constantly without breaking.
 Together, they designed a scanner in which only the mirror moved.
-As it swayed 13 times per second, the mirror collected both visible and invisible light to feed to the scanner.
+As it banged back and forth 13 times per second, the mirror collected both visible and invisible light to feed to the scanner.

-This idea — the multispectral scanner that ended up revolutionizing the field — was met with skepticism from some NASA scientists who had settled on a traditional camera system.
-But it allowed satellite imagery to go beyond just looking at the surface.
+The moving mirror "sounded like a machine gun," says Jim Irons, an emeritus at NASA Goddard Space Flight Center who worked as a project scientist for Landsat 8 and who met Norwood at the launches of Landsat 8 and 9.
+"There was a lot of skepticism that it would actually work."

+To show that this experimental design would actually work the team took the scanner to Yosemite and took an image of El Capitan.

-After Landsat 1 launched, NASA scientists were amazed by the quality of the images.
+After Landsat 1 launched, the traditional television-like camera that many had preferred failed, and NASA scientists were amazed by the quality of the images from Norwood's scanner.
 But Norwood wasn't.

 "I never had doubts about the MSS, because I designed it and knew it would work," she told NASA in 2020.
 She was involved in the first five versions of Landsat, with Landsat 5 launching in 1984.

+Irons says Norwood "earned that self-assurance" and "stood up for herself to take jobs that paid her equitably with men at a time when that wasn't common."

+The impact of the multispectral scanner "has been profound," Irons says.
+"It revealed changes on the Earth's surface that could not have otherwise been as well detected and characterized."

-Those early images allow today's scientists to assess changes in the Earth, like climate change, shoreline erosion and deforestation.
+Those early images and subsequent Landsat launches allow today's scientists to assess changes in the Earth, like climate change, shoreline erosion, urban expansion and rainforest deforestation.

+Many of Norwood's accolades came late in her life.
+For example, Norwood was elected to the National Academy of Engineering in February, just over a month before her death.

+"It took a long time for her to get the recognition she deserved," Irons says, "because of the societal prejudice against women engineers, women scientists."

 Before the Landsat launch, Norwood developed a transmitter for the 1966 Surveyor mission to send information back to Earth.
 That mission — the first NASA craft to make it safely to the moon's surface — collected information about what the lunar surface was like and what the best places to land a crewed mission would be.